echang1802/platform_analysis/README.md

 ### Input

-Csv file with the columns:
+CSV file with the columns:
  * date: date of data colection.
  * money_size_users: total users on the money size of the platform (at the end of the day).
  * subsidy_size_users: total users on the subsify size of the platform (at the end of the day).